Is Polymarket Legal in California?

 That still doesn't settle every state-level question, but it shows why these products keep ending up in federal-versus-state fights.

-Polymarket has made moves in other states where sports betting is notoriously restricted, including Florida and Texas.
+Polymarket has also made moves in other states where sports betting is notoriously restricted, including Florida and Texas.

 Responsible Trading and Support in California